techidaily/site-win11-tips/source/_posts/mending-disrupted-windows-thx-spatial-sound.md

 ## 1\.
 Run the Windows Audio Troubleshooter

  The Windows Audio troubleshooter can find and fix common audio issues with the system's sound and audio devices.
-For instance, it should be one of your first ports of call if you want to[fix no audio on Windows 11](https://www.makeuseof.com/fix-no-audio-windows-11/) .
+For instance, it should be one of your first ports of call if you want to [fix no audio on Windows 11](https://www.makeuseof.com/fix-no-audio-windows-11/) .

  The troubleshooter will scan the system for issues and then recommend fixes accordingly.